 The Committee is aware that some of the funding provided by the Government to DFCDR to address GBV was allocated to providing CSO grants that would support education and prevention activities.
 This grant funding needs to be increased and extended to ensure that such activities are being undertaken in every province in the country.
 The Committee is also interested in exploring other approaches to preventing violence, such as through early childhood education interventions, schools-based and other youth education programs, sports-based programmes, church-based programmes and lessons learned from other jurisdictions that have sought to teach both sexes about the principle of "respectful relationships".
-None of these approaches will necessarily have a quick-impact in terms of ending violence, but it is important that the Government invest today in building a culture of peaceful resolution of conflict which prioritises respect for other people and a rejection of violence for problem-solving.
+None of these approaches will necessarily have a quick-impact in terms of ending violence, but it is important that the Government invest today in building a culture of problem-solving.

-One written submission made by Ms Elizabeth Ramatlap and Ms Evelyn Daimoi-Ofasia highlighted the importance of education and awareness raising, not just for communities at large, but also for perpetrators of violence.
-They stated: "We recommend that the Parliamentary Committee consider options for providing support services for perpetrators of violence such as conflict resolution skills or anger management courses and counselling.
+One written submission made by Ms Elizabeth Ramatlap and Ms Evelyn Daimoi-Ofasia highlighted the importance of education and awareness raising, not just for communities at large, but also for perpetrators of violence.38 They stated: "We recommend that the Parliamentary Committee consider options for providing support services for perpetrators of violence such as conflict resolution skills or anger management courses and counselling.
 The Nazareth Centre for Rehabilitation in Bougainville has experienced working with perpetrators to challenge unhealthy attitudes and behaviours and get perpetrators and getting them to be more supportive of their spouses.
 Important lessons can be taken from that pilot project and possibly replicated in other provincial locations."
 They also encouraged more education campaigns to be implemented in Tok Pidgin.